Sharbel Touma: International career

 A youth international for the Sweden U16, U18, and U21 teams, Touma made his full international debut for Sweden on 1 February 2001 in a friendly 0–1 loss against Finland when he played for 77 minutes before being replaced by Christian Hemberg.
 He won his second and final cap on 17 October 2004 in a friendly 4–1 win against Scotland, coming on as a substitute for Christian Wilhelmsson in the 76th minute.

+Managerial career

+In 2024, Touma was appointed head coach of Syrianska.

+Personal life

+Touma is related to footballers Jimmy Durmaz, David Durmaz, and Charbel Georges.